 MOD EUR/XXXXA14/2

-5.457 In Australia, Burkina Faso, Cote d'Ivoire, Mali and Nigeria, the allocation to the fixed service in the bands 6 440-6 520 MHz (HAPS-to-ground direction) and 6 560-6 640 MHz (ground-to-HAPS direction) may also be used by gateway links for high-altitude platform stations (HAPS) within the territory of these countries.
-Such use is limited to operation in HAPS gateway links and shall not cause harmful interference to, and shall not claim protection from, existing services, and shall be in compliance with Resolution 150 (WRC-12).
+5.457 In Australia, Burkina Faso, Cote d'Ivoire, Mali and Nigeria, the allocation to the fixed service in the frequency band 6 560-6 640 MHz (ground-to-HAPS direction) may also be used by gateway links for high-altitude platform stations (HAPS) within the territory of these countries.
+Such use is limited to operation in HAPS gateway links and shall not cause harmful interference to, and shall not claim protection from, existing services, and shall be in compliance with Resolution 150 (Rev. WRC-19).
 Existing services shall not be constrained in future development by HAPS gateway links.
 The use of HAPS gateway links in these bands requires explicit agreement with other administrations whose territories are located within 1 000 kilometres from the border of an administration intending to use the HAPS gateway links.
-(WRC-12)
+(WRC-19)

 Reasons: Limit the footnote No. 5.457 to the frequency band 6 560-6 640 MHz without any other amendments and propose a new footnote No. 5.A114 for the frequency band 6 440-6 520 MHz with an associated new Resolution [EUR-A114] (WRC-19) in order to facilitate the use of HAPS downlink on a global level.